Before I start, I want to say that the day of the trip,

 Island Mainau with the famous Bernadotte Castle

-On a tennis court and the penalty zone of the neighboring soccer field at same time (game, set, match and goal).
+On a tennis court and the penalty zone of the neighboring soccer field at the same time (game, set, match and goal).

 Highways, Freeways, Forests and colorful Fields blooming in Springtime.